 Therefore, it benefits a wealth manager to understand the basic tenets of the art market and the concept of art as an asset class.
 Being informed about the issues that come up with the ownership of art allows wealth managers, financial advisors and family offices to ask the right questions on their clients’ behalf.

-- A thorough understanding of the pros and cons of art as an investment in comparison to financial assets such as stocks or bonds
+- Gain a thorough understanding of the pros and cons of art investment when compared to financial investment assets such as stocks or bonds and learn how to interpret art market data.